utiasSTARS/pyb-sim-models/pbsm/models/CompositeTestObject/README.md

 <img src="https://user-images.githubusercontent.com/10478385/120525548-39677100-c3a6-11eb-9483-9c053e8e0814.png" alt="Inside of Structure" height="400"/>
 <img src="https://user-images.githubusercontent.com/10478385/120525557-3bc9cb00-c3a6-11eb-8546-acb9feadb68c.png" alt="Outside of Structure" height="400"/>

+The files needed to 3D print the two identical halves can be found [in the cad directory](https://github.com/utiasSTARS/pyb-sim-models/tree/main/pbsm/models/CompositeTestObject/cad) that should contain a [Solidworks SLDPRT file](https://github.com/utiasSTARS/pyb-sim-models/tree/main/pbsm/models/CompositeTestObject/cad/HalfBody.SLDPRT) and a [3D printable STL file](https://github.com/utiasSTARS/pyb-sim-models/tree/main/pbsm/models/CompositeTestObject/cad/HalfBody.STL).
 When printing the structure using PLA with a 20% infill, the weight of each half-structure should be about 320 grams.

 ## Weights
 The cylindrical weights have a diameter of 1 inch (25.4mm) and a height of 0.5 inch (12.7mm).
 Two kits (20 weights) were bought from [here](https://www.amazon.ca/Precision-Calibration-Digital-Balance-Jewellery/dp/B082MMGG92) and pairs of two 50 grams weights are attached together such that each cylindrical steel weight (with height 1 inch) is 100 grams (mass density of about 7.77 g/cm^3 or 7770 Kg/m^3).